StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ## Mechanics Definition

 The second step was to define the game mechanics.
 We reasoned that a 2D shooting game could have simple mechanisms, especially if the effect of gravity or other external factors on the missiles is not taken into account.
 This thinking led us to the decision to create a game with missiles being launched into space from a spaceship.
-We immediately thought that there was a similar computer game that we could use as a blueprint: [_Space Invaders_](https://en.wikipedia.org/wiki/Space_Invaders)
+We immediately thought that there was a similar computer game that we could use as a blueprint: _Space Invaders_^[https://en.wikipedia.org/wiki/Space_Invaders]

 We then had to decide which element of the game was appropriate to introduce the concepts of quantum computing.
 We could control 3 variables, the position of the spaceship, the position of the enemy spaceships and the state of the missiles.
 In terms of controlling the state of the missiles, we thought the game would be similar to Tetris, which is still a puzzle game, but it can get tedious and eventually distract the players from the learning objective, as they have a limited time to manipulate the state of the missiles, so they may randomly affect them, with no time to recall the knowledge they have gained.
 After rejecting the missile state control, we considered the spaceship position control and decided to control our own spaceship rather than the opposing spaceship.